citp/privacy-policy-historical/l/li/lit/litebit.eu.md

-> *The following text is extracted and transformed from the litebit.eu privacy policy that was archived on 2018-12-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181222234559id_/https%3A//www.litebit.eu/en/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the litebit.eu privacy policy that was archived on 2019-04-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190414200437id_/https%3A//www.litebit.eu/en/privacy-statement) for the most accurate reproduction.*

 # LiteBit.eu - Privacy statement

 Through its website, [www.litebit.eu](https://web.archive.org/), LiteBit processes personal data and uses cookies.
 LiteBit values the privacy of its customers and observes due care with regard to the processing and protecting of personal data.
 During the processing we stick to the requirements of the relevant privacy legislation, including (from 25 May 2018 onwards) the General Data Protection Regulation (GDPR).
 This means we:

   * clearly specify our purposes before we process personal data, by using this Privacy- and Cookie Statement;
   * limit our collection of personal data to only the personal data needed for legitimate purposes;
   * first ask for explicit permission to process your personal data in cases where your permission is required;
   * take appropriate security measures to protect your personal data and therefore the same from parties who process personal data on our behalf;
   * respect your right to inspect, correct or delete your personal data held by us.

 In this Privacy- and Cookie Statement, we will explain which personal data we collect and for which purposes.
 Due to the innovative nature of digital currency and the crypto environment in general, the services that we provide through our website and the website’s functions may change over time.
 Therefore, it is advisable to revisit this Privacy- and Cookie Statement from time to time.

-_This Privacy- and Cookie Statement was last amended on May 24th, 2018._
+_This Privacy- and Cookie Statement was last amended on Jan 28th, 2019._

 ### 1\.
 Use of Personal Data